Hi, guys!!!!!!

 Someone else also asked me how long I intend to do this.
 My response is simple; daily as I live.
 So help me God, amen.

 Dear yummy mummy, you can do this, I assure you.
-It's not easy, but it's not impossible.
+It's not easy, but it's definitely not impossible.
+Your children deserve the best, and it begins with what you put in their bodies.

 Just make up your mind and show up every day without overthinking it.
 The greatest advice I can give you is what my mum told me: "Take your life one day at a time."

 In another post, I'll talk about practical tips for healthy eating and stewarding your family's health correctly.
-Because sound health is possible, and you can optimize your body for it.
+Because I believe sound health is possible, and you can optimize your body for it.

 Till I come your way again, stay healthy.